Habits of Happy and Successful People

 You don’t need to speak first or go first.
 If you wait to speak or act, that may give you an advantage over impatient people.
 Especially if you can respond with something more thoughtful, intelligent, or impactful.

-We’ll be talking more about patience this week in the newsletter and podcast.
+We talked more about patience in the newsletter and podcast:

 6. They keep an open mind.